Yayunyun/IDS705_final_project/README.md

 ### IDS705 final project
 # De-biasing a Gender-Biased Chest X-ray Classification Model
 This repository if for the final project for Duke 2023 Spring IDS 705 final project.
-This project is done collaboratively by Ya-Yun Huang, John, Aditya Emmanuel Arokiaraj, Van Meter, Kristi Ann and Wang, Zhonglin.
+This project is done collaboratively by *Ya-Yun Huang, John, Aditya Emmanuel Arokiaraj, Van Meter, Kristi Ann and Wang, Zhonglin*.

 This project aims to detect underdiagnosis bias for under-served peopole, such as female, black and low socio-economic status, in the CNN model that is trained on the dataset where these people are under-represented.
 We mainly focus on the underdiagnosis bias for female in the CNN model used for CXR binary task classifiaction(with clinical finiding and without).